 Why We Love This Sweet Potato Recipe

-- This recipe is delicious and one of my favorite way to devour sweet potatoes.
+This recipe is delicious and one of my favorite ways to enjoy sweet potatoes.

 Expert Tip: Check out this delicious Roasted Butternut Squash Salad.
 Guess what?
-You can use this recipe to replace the butternut squash in that salad, too.
+You can also use this recipe to replace the butternut squash in that salad.

-Sweet Potatoes - You'll want to look for medium-sized sweet potatoes that are free of bruises.
+SWEET POTATOES - You'll want to look for medium-sized sweet potatoes free of bruises.
 The size is important here.
 You want to avoid large sweet potatoes.
-Large potatoes are more starchy than small and medium ones and it's a bit harder to get that perfect candy crunch.
+Large potatoes are more starchy than small and medium ones, and it's a bit harder to get that perfect candy crunch.

 A good quality balsamic vinegar is sugary, sweet, and thick like molasses.

-If you live near Trader Joe's, they have a very good one and are reasonably priced.
+If you live near Trader Joe's, they have a very good and reasonably priced one.

-Roland Diamond Balsamic Vinegar is a splurge, but if you're looking for top-of-the-line, it's the one to get.
+Roland Diamond Balsamic Vinegar is a splurge, but it's the one to get if you're looking for an outstanding vinegar.
 But you don't need to spend that kind of money.
 And remember you don't need a lot of it.

-Brown Sugar - The brown sugar will caramelize during the roasting process and give the candied sweet potatoes their distinct flavor.
+SUGAR - The brown sugar will caramelize during roasting and give the candied sweet potatoes their distinct flavor.

 Additions and Variations

-Orange - If you want to inject a bit of extra holiday flavor, add a tablespoon of orange juice and some orange zest.
+ORANGE - For a bit of extra holiday flavor, add a little bit of orange juice and/or orange zest.

 How To Make Candied Sweet Potatoes